cuddlessssss/LTSMs-TimeSeries-Seasons/README.md

 A linear regression model that maps out 1) Trends 2) Seasonality, with core focus on the trend.

-Keeps only recent 24 months with filter, aggregating sales PER MONTH by (Model Name, Account Name), Modelling while ignoring extremes (PART 3 BELOW!), rescaling and rounding to ensure 1) Forecasted values are WHOLE NUMBERS 2) Add up to totals given in
+Keeps only recent 24 months with filter, aggregating sales PER MONTH by (Model Name, Account Name),

+Linear Regression Modelling while ignoring extremes (beyond 1-99th percentile),

+Rescaling is done at the Model Level, meaning ALL Account names for EACH Model Name

+Firstly, we compute scaling factor through total model qty input/sum of predictions -> multiply all predictions by this

+Acquiring numbers with decimal points that add up total.

+Next, Use rounding logic, a) extract decimal points from integers b) round down all numbers get their total c) change some round down to round up starting with highest

+decimal point numbers until total in step b) matches input model total

+Rounding to ensure

+1) Forecasted values are WHOLE NUMBERS, through clipping negative numbers to 0

+2) Add up to totals given in

 future_total_sell_outs_pivoted.xlsx input requisites given, export into a fresh Excel File (forecast_output_trend_seasonality)

 with rounded values in cells, coloured red = rounded UP, coloured green = rounded DOWN

+Input Files:

-Input Files: future_total_sell_outs_pivoted.xlsx (Columns B onwards:year_month ~ eg. 06-2025, Column A: Model Name, Values = monthly requirement EXACT totals to be met when splitting Model Name to all Account Name later!),
+future_total_sell_outs_pivoted.xlsx (Columns B onwards:year_month ~ eg. 06-2025, Column A: Model Name, Values = monthly requirement EXACT totals to be met when splitting

+Model Name to all Account Name later!),

 your_past_data.xlsx (Historical data, columns: Date, Category Description (Filtered in code), Model Name, Account Name, Dealer Net Sell Out Qty